-Parents should note the following principles which apply to all applications for enrolment to the school: - 5.5.1.
-Where possible, enrolment should take place at the beginning of the school year.
-Consideration will be given to an application during the school year where a vacancy arises and there is no applicant listed on the waiting list for that particular class (sections 13 and 15 below).
-It should be noted that the school operates a waiting list (See Section 13 below) for each class and that there is normally at least one person on the waiting list for a place to open up during the school year. - 5.5.2.
+- 5.5.2.
 The receipt by the school of a completed Application Form or the placement of a child's name on a list, however early, does not confer an automatic right to a place in the school.
 The school does not operate its applications process on a first come, first served basis each application will be considered on its merits and in light of the places available in the different classes in the school. - 5.5.3.
 Siblings of students in the school are not automatically entitled to a place in the school. - 5.5.4.
-Please note that all reports relating to a child which have been drafted by a psychologist, psychiatrist, behavioral therapist, pediatrician or other relevant medical practitioner (who has produced a report relating to the child's cognitive development, learning ability or educational development) within the two years preceding application must be provided to the school for assessment by the Board of Management.
-The withholding of reports from the Board of Management may invalidate an

-Admission Application at any time.
-If, after admission, it later becomes apparent that reports or relevant information has been withheld from the school, this may result in an application being invalidated or, if it becomes apparent after admission, in the child involved losing their place in the school.

-5.5.5.
-It is important to note that if the child has an diagnosis of autism (in addition to a primary diagnosis of moderate, severe or profound learning disability), it is the policy of the school Board that these children are only eligible for a place in a class for children with autistic spectrum disorder where they can benefit from the specific structure and skills offered in these classes.
-They will not be considered for a place in a moderate or severe/profound class even though their assessed GLD may be within either range.
+Please note that all reports relating to a child which have been drafted by a psychologist, psychiatrist, behavioral therapist, pediatrician or other relevant medical practitioner (who has produced a report relating to the child's cognitive development, learning ability or educational development) within the two years preceding application must be provided to the school for assessment by the Admissions Commitee.
+The withholding of reports from the school may invalidate an Admission Application at any time.
+If, after admission, it later becomes apparent that reports or relevant information has been withheld from the school, this may result in an application being invalidated or, if it becomes apparent after admission, in the child involved losing their place in the school. - 5.5.5.
+The appropriate destination class for any applicant, regardless of the class type originally applied for (e.g., severe to profound, ASD, or physical disabilities), will be determined and recommended by the Admissions Committee based on a thorough review of all relevant reports and documentation provided. - 5.5.6.
+For placement in a class for students with severe to profound or physical disabilities, the application must include clear evidence of such needs, including any required equipment and supports.
+Due to the nature of these classes and the high vulnerability of the students, a child without documented evidence of such needs cannot be placed in these classrooms.
+Such placements would be inappropriate and could pose significant risks to both the existing and incoming students. - 5.5.7.
+Additionally, children with a diagnosis of autism (alongside a primary diagnosis of moderate, severe, or profound general learning disability) are eligible only for placement in ASD-specific classes where they can benefit from the specialised supports provided.
+They will not be considered for placement in a moderate or severe/profound class, even if their GLD falls within those ranges.